akserg/learning_bootstrap4_angular2/README.md

 ## Organization

 The source code is organized by individual chapters.
 Code corresponding to each Chapter is found in the ChapterX folder where X represents the Chapter number.
 Each ChapterX folder further contains several sub folders - each of them referenced from the chapter.

+## Book Errata

+There are bound to be some typos and other mistakes that found their way through the writing andediting process.
+If you come across any, please let to the author Sergey Akopkokhyants ([email](mailto:akserg@gmail.com)) knows.

 ## Questions